rubyonracetracks/tutorial-rails-rubymn2/03-07-sponsor_logo_show.md

 git commit -m "Added the picture uploader"
 ```

-### Adding the Picture Parameter to the User Model
+### Adding the Picture Parameter to the Sponsor Model
 * Enter the following commands:
 ```
 rails generate migration add_picture_to_sponsors picture:string